Living in Sheffield

 Is Sheffield a good place to live?

-What schools are in Sheffield?
+What are the schools in Sheffield like?

-What is the transport like in Sheffield?
+What is the average house price in Sheffield?

 Where does this data come from?